Gabriella439/nixos-in-production/manuscript/Setup.md

 You may freely use shorter option names if you prefer, though, but I still highly recommend using long option names at least for non-interactive scripts.
 {/blurb}

 Depending on your platform the download instructions might also tell you to pass the `--daemon` or `--no-daemon` option to the installation script to specify a single-user or multi-user installation.
-For simplicity, the instructions in this chapter will omit the `--daemon` / `--no-daemon` flag since the default behavior on each platform is okay at the time of this writing:
+For simplicity, the instructions in this chapter will omit the `--daemon` / `--no-daemon` flag, but keep in mind the following platform-specific advice:

 * On macOS the installer defaults to a multi-user Nix installation